 mfrmr includes a bounded implementation of the

 Generalized Partial Credit Model (GPCM; Muraki 1992).
-The estimator is
+The bounded

 Before fitting: model-choice triage